aaravstrongestbot/Biography-Of-Rishab_Bindal/README.md

-# Rishab_Bindal.github.io
+# Biography-Of-THE_STRONGEST_BOT.github.io
-This is a repo of pages of github for Rishab_Bindal
+This is a repo of pages of github for THE_STRONGEST_BOT